Rental Car Insurance: Do You Need It If You Have Auto Insurance?

 You Have No Personal Auto Insurance Policy

 If you don't own a car and have no personal auto policy, you have zero coverage on a rental.
 You'll need at minimum the rental company's liability supplement to legally drive in most states.
-Consider non-owner car insurance if you rent frequently — it provides ongoing liability protection at roughly $325–$500 per year, which is far cheaper than buying coverage at the rental counter every time.
+Consider non-owner car insurance if you rent frequently — it provides ongoing liability protection averaging $325–$578 per year nationally as of 2026, which is far cheaper than buying coverage at the rental counter every time you rent.
+Learn more about car insurance if you don't own a car to find the right approach for your situation.

 You're Traveling Internationally